 - loss of appetite with weight loss

 These are the signs that you have an asbestos-related health condition.
-You need to contact your health care provider right away and request a diagnosis.
+You need to contact your healthcare provider right away and request a diagnosis.
 Please tell your doctor about your history of asbestos exposure.

 Imaging Tests Are the Easiest Ways to Diagnose Asbestos-Related Lung Diseases

-- Chest X-ray: in people with prolonged exposure to asbestos, doctors can diagnose an asbestos-related disease with a chest X-ray that shows characteristic changes.
+- Chest X-ray: In people with prolonged exposure to asbestos, doctors can diagnose an asbestos-related disease with a chest X-ray that shows characteristic changes.
 For example, advanced, severe asbestosis appears as excessive whiteness in your lung tissue.
 It gives a honeycomb appearance and can affect both lungs.
 In the X-ray, they can see the scarring, nodules, or spots in your lungs caused by the sharp, needle-like asbestos fibers

-- CT scans: computerized tomography (CT) scans are a combination of multiple X-ray images taken from different angles to produce cross-sectional images of the bones and soft tissues in your body.
+- CT scans: Computerized tomography (CT) scans are a combination of multiple X-ray images taken from different angles to produce cross-sectional images of the bones and soft tissues in your body.
 These scans provide greater detail and are more effective in detecting asbestosis even before it shows up on a chest X-ray

 Pulmonary function tests can be also useful.
-These tests measure how well are your lungs functioning by measuring how much air your lungs can hold, and measuring the airflow in and out of your lungs.
-The asbestos fibers can remain in your lung tissue for a very long time and may cause scarring and inflammation only decades after you inhaled them.
+These tests measure how well are your lungs functioning by measuring how much air your lungs can hold and measuring the airflow in and out of your lungs.
+The asbestos fibers can remain in your lung tissue for a very long time and may cause scarring and inflammation only decades after you inhale them.
 You can wake up 10 to 40 years later with one of the several types of asbestos-related lung diseases and lung problems, including but not limited to: